-Generators come in all different shapes and sizes and can run on a wide variety of fuel types which can include Diesel, Gas, Biofuel and HVO (hydrogenated vegetable oil).
-Unless maintained correctly they can fail when you least expect and cause immeasurable amounts of business disruption.
-All manufacturers will provide a specified maintenance regime with the equipment when you purchase it, and it is essential that the specified maintenance is carried out by qualified personnel at the specified intervals.
-Failure to comply with the recommended maintenance may not only cause it to breakdown but also invalidate any warranty the manufacturer provides.
+Generators come in different shapes, sizes and run on a variety of fuel types including Diesel, Gas, Biofuel and HVO (hydrogenated vegetable oil).
+Without maintaining them correctly, they can fail when you least expect and cause immeasurable amounts of business disruption.
+All manufacturers provide a specified maintenance regime with the equipment when you purchase it.
+It is essential to carry out the specified maintenance by qualified personnel at the specified intervals.
+Failure to comply with the recommended maintenance may cause a breakdown and invalidate any warranty the manufacturer provides.

-Depending on the type, make and application different generators require different levels of care, some of the factors that can determine maintenance intervals can be things such as-
+Depending on the type, make and application, different generators require different levels of care.
+Below are some of the factors that can determine the maintenance intervals:

 - Engine Run Hours

 - Manufacturer Recommendations

 Not all equipment requires the same level of attention.
 However, regularly completing a very comprehensive basic maintenance prevents failure and extends the life of equipment.